 - Perhaps the most popular option, Leetcode has over 1,050 interview-type questions that software engineers can use to practice for their technical interviews.

-- Coderbyte hosts an online editor and offers tens of thousands of user solutions.
+- Or consider Coderbyte, which hosts an online editor and offers tens of thousands of user solutions.
 Learn more about Coderbyte in our review.

 - A common tool used by companies to evaluate software engineering applicants, HackerRank offers practice questions in the environment that people will likely be tested in.